Or "the dangerous castle", if you were wonderingThe Perilous Gard

 - Beautiful All Along - Kate gets a makeover during her time in the Fairy Hill.

-- Breaking Speech -The Guardian of the Falls gives Christopher a Reason You Suck Speech combined with a Nihilistic rant about life in general.
+- Breaking Speech -The Guardian of the Well gives Christopher a Reason You Suck Speech combined with a Nihilistic rant about life in general.

 - Cassandra Truth - Randal the bard is very knowledgeable about the Fair Folk, but he's considered to be "touched in the head" and people don't realize that his songs and ramblings include vital information.